godofpdog/trcurrent_cure_trans_ee/README.md

 # trcurrent_cure_trans_ee

 ## recurrent cure model
-* consider events could occur several times, want to build model on each gap time to predict the probbability of event occur.
+* consider events could occur several times, want to fit model on each gap time to predict the probbability of event occur.
 * when the event occur like heart attack, the patient will go to hospital and receive treatment.
 There is chance to be 'cure', which means the disease will not happend again.

 ## semiparametric transformation models